 - Don’t go out the night before, you won’t perform well if you’re tired or have a hangover!

 - Prepare a clean, ironed, smart and appropriate outfit

 - Set an alarm (or two!) and give yourself plenty of time in the morning to relax and factor in transport delays

 - Make sure you have the following with you: the time and location of your interview (Google Map or Print) your planned route and how long it will take, as well as alternative routes just in case, and the name of your interviewer for when you get to reception.

 Not at the interview stage yet?
-No problem –check out the list of Free CV Templates on our website.
+No problem –check out the list of CV templates for students on our website.

 Visit our Website for more information, content and assistance on your job hunt:

 - Read more of our blogs on how to find a graduate job